Ground and Center Yoga Teacher Training (YTT) Program

 This 200-hour Yoga Alliance (a national registry for yoga schools)-registered modular teacher training program offered through Ground and Center Yoga is open to those looking to begin their journey into teaching yoga and those who are looking to deepen their own personal practice, by learning about the physical side of yoga, including asana and sequencing, learning about anatomy and physiology relevant to the practice, and learning about the history and philosophy of yoga, including its roots and the yoga sutras.
 The program is also open to current teachers who would like to jump into a single module for continuing education credits.

-For those looking to complete their RYT 200 through Yoga Alliance, you can begin the program at any time.
-You will have 12 months to complete the 8 modular intensives and other course requirements (see below for details).
+Once the program begins, you will have 12 months to complete the 8 modular intensives and other course requirements (see below for details).
 Upon successful completion of this course, you will be able to register with the Yoga Alliance for your RYT 200.
 You will be qualified to teach classes in the styles of Ashtanga, vinyasa, slow flow, beginner, yin, and restorative yoga.

 Tuition, Fees, & Payment Plans